rafaelmcandeias/CD/README.md

 # CD
 Repository for Data Science Project

 There is a dataset of accidents in New York city.
-Here we analye the data and unveal it's information.
+Here we analyze the data and unveal it's information.